 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College.
-At the College this comprises the Executive Management Team which includes the Principal and CEO (who also holds the role of Accounting Officer), the Deputy Principal and the Finance Director.
+At the College this comprises the Executive Management Team which includes the Principal and CEO (who also holds the role of Accounting Officer), the Deputy Principal and the Vice Principal of Finance and Resources.

-2018 Number 2017 Number The number of key management personnel including the Accounting Officer was: 4 4
+2019 Number 2018 Number The number of key management personnel including the Accounting Officer was: 6 4

-In both 2017 and 2018 key management personnel left the college and were replaced.
-The College typically operates with 3 key managers and in both 2017 and 2018, with the exception of 7 weeks in 2018, only 3 key managers were in post at any time.
+In both 2018 and 2019 key management personnel left the college and were replaced.
+The College typically operates with 3 key managers and in both 2018 and 2019, with the exception of 2 weeks in July 2019 and 4 weeks in August 2018, only 3 key managers were in post at any time.